translate/pootle/docs/features/pootle_fs_add_project.rst

     stored on the local filesystem.
   - Set the *Backend URL or path* to point to the translation files on Pootle's local filesystem, e.g. ``/path/to/translations/MYPROJECT/``
-  - Set the *Translation path* mapping for your project, for example ``/<language_code>/<dir_path>/<filename>.<ext>``
+  - Set the *Translation mapping* for your project, for example ``/<language_code>/<dir_path>/<filename>.<ext>``

   .. note:: If you are setting up Pootle FS for a VCS then configure as